When Breastfeeding Just Isn't Going to Happen

 By the time she left our house we had a plan.

-I was going to give Maya “breastfeeding lessons” once a day until it was going better, and then would increase to two, three, four times a day.
 The rest of the time we would continue to bottle feed with the medela nipple and I would continue to pump 8x a day for 20 minutes per time.
 We would continue to use the nipple shield until my nipples had recovered and “pulled out” (they are pretty flat naturally).

 So that is what we did.

-Every day, usually mid-morning, I would try to get Maya to breastfeed.
-Some days she would latch on with the shield and I would be syringing in milk and she would maybe get a little from me.
 Most days though, she continued to scream every time we tried, and would latch for a few seconds and turn her head away.
 Even with the pumping 6-8 times a day and the breastfeeding sessions, my milk wasn’t coming in.
 I never really got engorged, and it wasn’t until day 10 when I produced any more than a few drops of milk when pumping.

 I gave Maya my friend’s breastmilk but also had to supplement in some formula.

-I cried from the exhaustion, the pain, anxiety around this whole new parenting thing, and mostly from my feeling of guilt and inadequacy around breastfeeding.
+I cried from the exhaustion, the pain, and anxiety around this whole new parenting thing, and mostly from my feeling of guilt and inadequacy around breastfeeding.

-I couldn’t enjoy even the quiet moments with my little girl when she was sleeping on me, as I was completely consumed by everything to do with breastfeeding.
 I went to some breastfeeding drop-in’s again, but without any major leaps forward.
 They did, however, make me feel like I was doing the right thing with supplementing and bottle feeding, which was positive.
 My girl was growing quickly and was super healthy – that made things a little easier.

 In the thick of it – eyes swollen from crying, but trying to stay positive!
 See all that paper beside me?
 Those were my tracking sheets – I was keeping notes of every time I tried breastfeeding and for how long, every time I pumped and how much I produced, and every time we bottle fed her and how much.